Finance

 According to a recent report, Netflix spends $1.5 billion on technology annually.
 A chunk of their tech budget is spent on artificial intelligence.
 AI helps them personalize recommendations for each individual user and also automate many of their processes, like creating subtitles.

 Netflix isn’t the only company spending big bucks on AI.
 Google, Facebook, and Amazon are all investing billions in AI research and development every year.
-So, what does AI cost?
+So, what’s the cost of AI?

 There is no one answer to this question since it depends on the specific needs of your business.
 However, you can get a rough idea by looking at how much companies in size similar to yours are spending on AI.